FANTASTIC TALES!

 Ok then.

-So that’s how I ended up with a one-way ticket to Hawaii, $600 to my name, and nothing else with me but a big backpack filled with clothes and gear, my trusty banjo, and a solid case of spiritual delusion.
+So that’s how I ended up with a one-way ticket to Hawaii, $600 to my name, a big backpack filled with clothes and gear, my trusty banjo, and a solid case of spiritual delusion.

 * * *